 The purpose of the project

-The project documented in photographs and videos was extraordinarily impressive; however, it only served the purpose of a social parable.
-The action of moving the sand dune was transitory and no one could recognize that the sand had been moved from its original position the next day.
+The project documented in photographs and videos was awe-inspiring; however, it only served the purpose of a social parable.
+The action of moving the dune was transitory and no one could recognize that the sand had been moved from its original position the next day.
 The aftermath and the success of the project lay in its capacity to effectively induce conversations that allowed audiences to generate an image out of the project.
 The project supplied audiences with true insight and the ease of its delivery was the artist’s greatest strength.